iPSCs (Master iPSCs for Neural Differentiation)

 Figure 3.
 Characterization of control iPSC line ASE-9110 derived from female CD34+ cord blood cells.
 Immunocytochemical staining for pluripotency markers SOX2, NANOG, OCT4, TRA-1-60, and TRA-1-81.

-Custom iPSC Generation and Differentiation Services are also available.
+We also have Custom iPSC Generation and Differentiation Services are also available.
 Please inquire

 Shaltouki, A., Sivapatham, R., Pei, Y., Gerencser, A. A., Momčilović, O., Rao, M. S., & Zeng, X. (2015).
 Mitochondrial alterations by PARKIN in dopaminergic neurons using PARK2 patient-specific and PARK2 knockout isogenic iPSC lines.
 Stem cell reports, 4(5), 847-859.